susiegriggo/ProtvecBacterialProteins/README.md

 ## Cluster Prediction
 The number of clusters present within the embeddings is estimated using the Calinski-Harabasz index.
 The procedure for identifying clusters is included in the R script `get_CHcriterion.R`

-The predicted number of clusters is visualised in the notebook #TODO
+The predicted number of clusters is visualised in the notebook `num_clusters.ipynb`

 ### Comapring Protvec Clustering with Subsystems

-The clusters of sequences which arise from the Protvec sequence embedding are compared with their subsystems annotations by building a tanglegram using the R  dendextend package [2] as shown in the notebook #TODO
+The clusters of sequences which arise from the Protvec sequence embedding are compared with their subsystems annotations by building a tanglegram using the R  dendextend package [2] as shown in the notebook `tanglegram.ipynb`

 ## Unknown Protein Sequences